-Qarla Quispe was among the Latin Fashion Designers at Colorado’s first Latin Fashion Week.
+Qarla Quispe was among the Latin Fashion Designers at the 2019 Latin Fashion Week Colorado.
 Her skirts are now part of the LCAC collection courtesy of The Abarca Family Collection.

 “How am I going to understand my country if my education doesn’t allow me to?” – Qarla Quispe

 How important is travel to the work you are creating?

 My soul told me to go outside, my spirit told me to travel and my grandma told me to pray.
 I taught myself the history of Indigenous culture and textiles of Perú.
 This is because there is little to no documentation of native textiles throughout the regions.
 Unfortunately, there continues to be discrimination against the Indigenous peoples.
 I left Lima and traveled to several regions throughout Perú like Arequipa, Huancayo, Cusco y Chiclayo.
 I was able to find contacts online and stayed with women in villages to learn from their techniques and their way of life.